 - Fundraising Initiatives Cox Farms provides support for Westfield’s fundraising efforts.
 We support school activities by purchasing program advertisements and allowing the Theatre Boosters to use our property to promote their upcoming shows.

 - Positive After-School Activity Cox Farms supports fun and safe opportunities for high school students to spend time with friends.
 We have provided scores of students with thousands of dollars in free tickets to enjoy our Fields of Fear attraction, which brings a night of bonfires, good food, and haunts.

-- Product Donations Cox Farms donates a variety of items to help Westfield High School stay sharp and under budget.
-From providing tasty summer produce for the Bulldog BBQ to kick off the school year to decorating the stage with plants and flowers for graduation ceremonies, we're proud to contribute all year long.
-We also support school organizations with donations, such as pumpkins to support the school’s “Best Buddies” program.
+- Product Donations Cox Farms donates a variety of items to help Westfield High School stay sharp and under budget, including providing tasty summer produce for the Bulldog BBQ to kick off the school year.

 Northern Virginia Family Service is a nonprofit community service organization dedicated to helping individuals and families find new paths to self-reliance and brighter futures.
-NVFS in provides case management, safe housing, counseling, medical and dental access, child care and development, affordable loans, foster and respite care and job training.
+NVFS provides case management, safe housing, counseling, medical and dental access, child care and development, affordable loans, foster and respite care and job training.
 SERVE is NVFS's Manassas campus, which includes a large emergency shelter, food distribution and many other services.